ARC-code/stratocumulus/README.md

 ## Building and Running the App

 * Have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed on your development machine and make sure it's running
+* Replace placeholder environment variables in `docker-compose.yml` with your Corpora endpoint details.
 * In a terminal, navigate to this locally cloned repo directory (the same directory as docker-compose.yml) and issue this command: `docker-compose up`
 * Visit the prototype by opening a browser and navigating to [localhost](localhost)